DavidEGrayson/aoe2recfun/README.md

 # Ruby code for AOE2DE replay

-This repository contains code for reading and manipulating recorded games from Age of Empires II: Definitive Edition
+This repository contains code for reading and manipulating recorded games from Age of Empires II: Definitive Edition.

 The code depends on Ruby, and nothing else.